-Roughly speaking $L_e$ is the average distance between two elastic scattering events.
-Microscopic diffusivity and conductivity correspond to the situation where $L_e \simeq L_i$ with is a large (or room) temperature limit.
-But at low temperature, $L_i \gg L_e$, which corresponds to localization regime.
+Microscopic conductivity, which corresponds to the situation where $\sigma(L_i) \simeq \sigma_M$, i.e. large (or room) temperature limit, is analyzed in Sec.\,\ref{sec:level3} and \ref{sec:level4}.
+The $L_i \gg L_e$ limit, i.e. $\sigma(L_i) < \sigma_M$, which corresponds to the localization regime at low temperature, is analyzed Sec.\,\ref{sec:level5}.